Orlando Arcia Preview, Player Props: Braves vs. Dodgers

-On Saturday, Orlando Arcia (.286 batting average in his past 10 games, with a double, two home runs, two walks and five RBI) and the Atlanta Braves play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 9:10 PM ET.
+On Sunday, Orlando Arcia (.583 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last game against the Dodgers.
+He collected three RBI (going 1-for-4 with a home run) in his most recent game against the Dodgers.

 Orlando Arcia Game Info & Props vs. the Dodgers